stenzek/duckstation/README.md

 3. Select Build -> Build Bundle(s) / APKs(s) -> Build APK(s).
 4. Install APK on device, or use Run menu for attached device.

+## User Directories
+The "User Directory" is where you should place your BIOS images, where settings are saved to, and memory cards/save states are saved by default.

+This is located in the following places depending on the platform you're using:

+Windows: Directory containing DuckStation executable.
+Linux: `$XDG_DATA_HOME/duckstation`, or `~/.local/share/duckstation`.
+macOS: `~/Library/Application Support/DuckStation`.

+So, if you were using Linux, you would place your BIOS images in `~/.local/share/duckstation/bios`.
+This directory will be created upon running DuckStation for the first time.

+If you wish to use a "portable" build, where the user directory is the same as where the executable is located, create an empty file named `portable.txt` in the same directory as the DuckStation executable.

 ## Bindings for Qt frontend
 Your keyboard can be used to simulate the PS Controller.
 To bind keys to buttons, go to `Settings` -> `Port Settings`.
 Each of the buttons will be listed, along with the corresponding key it is bound to.
 To rebind the button to a new key, click the button next to button name, and press the key you want to use